hyttmi/Cellframe/cellframe-docker/README.md

-# Dockerfile for building your own Docker image
+# Dockerfile for building your own Cellframe Node Docker image

 With this Dockerfile you can build your own Cellframe node docker image from the latest node version available.